OAGi/Score/docs/user_guide/index.rst

    3. A macro to create OAGIS Extension.

-   4. Faster tree expansion with “Expansion 2” and “Expansion 3”, which means expanding the tree 2 or 3 levels in one click.
+   4. Faster tree expansion with "Expansion 2" and "Expansion 3", which means expanding the tree 2 or 3 levels in one click.

-   5. The “Where Used” menu allows you to analyze where a particular CC is referenced, including when an ACC is used as a based ACC.
+   5. The "Where Used" menu allows you to analyze where a particular CC is referenced, including when an ACC is used as a based ACC.

 Namespace Management